Eoin Murray: BTCC

-This earned him a factory-prepared WTCC-spec Alfa 156, although not the funding or team to run it.
+This earned Murray a factory-prepared WTCC-spec Alfa 156, although not the funding or team to run it.
 He contacted Quest Racing, which was essentially the GA team minus its former boss Gary Ayles and they sought funding.
 This arrived in time for round 5 at Croft, just days after team boss Ian Blackman died in a motorcycle accident.
-Despite the weight penalty for mid-season entrants in their first round, he finished 10th in race one to score his first championship point.
-At Donington Park he was more competitive, running 6th in race one until contact, before finishing 6th in race 2, and running third in race 3 before going off in slippery conditions.
+Despite the weight penalty for mid-season entrants in their first round, he finished tenth in race one to score his first championship point.
+At Donington Park he was more competitive, running 6th in race one until contact, before finishing sixth in race 2, and running third in race 3 before going off in slippery conditions.

 Murray continued to drive his Quest Racing Alfa in the BTCC in 2007.
 He qualified 12th at round one, but an engine failure prevented them taking part in the races.
 After a 9th-place finish in race one at Thruxton, he had an engine failure in race 2, leaving the team unable to start round 3.
 The misfortune continued at Brands Hatch meeting 2 in October, when he was one of 11 drivers involved in a shunt triggered by Mat Jackson.
 The car was not fully repairable and a lack of parts causes him to miss the next round at Knockhill.
 The team did not continue for 2008, leaving Murray without a drive, although he participated in the SEAT León Eurocup, finishing third in the standings.

 Seat Leon Eurocup

-In 2008 Eoin was reunited with the Italian team PRS Group in which he won the 2005 European Alfa Challenge with.
-Although it was a rookie year for Eoin and his team with the Seat Leon Supercopa they enjoyed a very successful year fighting for overall championship victory until the final round at Monza.
-Eoin finished 3rd in the standings and won races at Valencia and Brands Hatch.
+In 2008, Murray was reunited with the Italian team PRS Group in which he won the 2005 European Alfa Challenge with.
+Although it was a rookie year for Murray and his team with the Seat Leon Supercopa, they enjoyed a very successful year fighting for overall championship victory until the final round at Monza.
+Murray finished third in the standings and won races at Valencia and Brands Hatch.

 Seat Leon Supercopa

-In 2009 Eoin signed with Oasis Motorsport to compete in the Spanish Seat series with the opportunity of winning considerable prize money.
-Although Eoin fought for the championship up until the final race, a collision in the final race in Barcelona resulted in him finishing 4th.
+In 2009, Murray signed with Oasis Motorsport to compete in the Spanish Seat series with the opportunity of winning considerable prize money.
+Although Murray fought for the championship up until the final race, a collision in the final race in Barcelona resulted in him finishing fourth.